 Maybe that sounds familiar.

 Insecurity transamorous men feel initially shows up in many ways.
 One is fear of being seen in public with the woman they find attractive.
 It’s an early “trans-attraction” stage of transamory.
 It sounds dumb, but it’s real.
 And it’s a step older transamorous men go through more than younger ones these days.
 Some younger generation transamorous men reflect their generation.
-Their generation accepts gender fluidity.
-So they do too.
-So they don’t experience insecurity.
+Their generation accepts gender fluidity, so they do too.
+So they don’t experience as much insecurity.